nmushegian/minicash-wikidocs/pages/cashflow.md

-- Most crypto projects promote their market cap, transaction volume, distinct users, or any other wide variety of metrics.
+- Many cryptocurrency projects promote metrics like market cap, transaction volume, TVL.
-- We are most interested in seeing *velocity* -- cash moving.
+- This project is most interested in seeing *velocity* -- cash in motion.